The Maslow CNC is a one-of-a-kind CNC router that lets you work on large workpieces at an unbelievably low price.

 However, the Avid CNC 4x8 costs around fifteen times more than Maslow, so you have to consider that as well.

-This CNC kit is for hobbyists and makers who have plenty of time to tinker with their CNC machine to get good results.
+This CNC kit is for hobbyists and makers who have plenty of time to tinker with their CNC machines to get good results.

 To someone running a business, the time spent on setting it up and waiting for the cuts to finish can be a bit excruciating.